nickveil/nickveil.github.io/_posts/2018-02-01-10-things-ive-learned-about-drupal-7.md

 Make sure these settings reflect the time zone the website is operating in. *Especially if there will be time sensitive information on your site*

 ### 3. Why a Content Management System (CMS)
 My first thought on "why use a CMS" instead of a framework or another method was that learning the basics had a much more gradual learning curve making it possible to get content published very quickly.
 However, as my friend pointed out during our discussion, frameworks work well when there is quite a bit of interaction between the site and the user.
-CMS makes a lot of sense when your site is presenting information to the user.
+CMS makes sense when your site is presenting a lot information to the user.
 When there is a lot of information, CMS's make it easier to disseminate that information quickly without affecting other areas of the site.

 ## 4. CMS Pyramid